Find a Qualified Attorney Near You

 An experienced family lawyer can represent you in court if a trial becomes necessary.
 They may be familiar with the family court judges who work in their area and how those judges have ruled on similar issues.
 This can be useful when advising you on how the court may view your case.

-Unfortunately, a good family law attorney isn't one of your constitutional rights.
 Lawyers cannot take divorce cases on a contingency fee basis.
-This means the lawyer cannot handle the case for a portion of the award.
+This means they cannot handle your case for a portion of the award.
 Legal fees can be expensive in a long divorce case.

 If you need a divorce attorney, are starting an adoption, or want to modify a child support order, you need a family law attorney.
-Use FindLaw’s free directory to find one in your area who can help you navigate the legal system and help ensure a favorable outcome.
+Because state law is relevant for all family law issues, your attorney should be licensed in your state.

 Can I Solve This on My Own or Do I Need an Attorney?